 There’s no hiding the fact that Behind The Meter (BTM) battery systems at the individual or household level are still expensive.
 Preliminary findings show that community-scale batteries offer better overall value than home batteries at their current price.

 There are, however, some benefits that BTM batteries offer that community solar can’t.
 Benefits include:

 - Backup power

 For households looking to decrease reliance on the grid, a BTM battery is going to offer greater independence.
 It really comes down to individual choice and budget.

 There have been several trials involving community solar batteries in Australia.
 These trials, primarily by distribution networks including Western Power and Ausgrid, have shown the potential for future viability.

 Two of the key lessons from the trials, as reported by the Australian Renewable Energy Agency (ARENA), are that community-scale batteries are already financially viable, and that the technical capability for implementing community-scale storage on the National Electricity Market (NEM) already exists.

 There are, however, a number of challenges that need to be overcome before we can see the widespread implementation of community solar batteries.
 Typically, these have been framed merely in economic and terms, yet the questions over how the benefits of the battery are to be distributed, how the risks are to be managed, and how all these should be governed are equally important.

 The future of community-scale solar batteries in Australia appears bright.
 We may still be some years away from widespread implementation, but the technology is available and trials are showing promising results.

 Looking at going solar?
 Join millions of Australians who have already made the switch to solar.
-Receive up to 3 FREE, obligation-free quotes from trusted local installers – it’ll only take you a few minutes!
+Receive up to 3 FREE, obligation-free solar quotes from trusted local installers – it’ll only take you a few minutes!
 You can also call us on 1800 EMATTERS or email our friendly team for expert, obligation-free advice.